dsutradhar2/Login-System/readme.txt

 	5. Your password must contain atleast one lower case alphabet.
 	6. Your password must contain atleast one upper case alphabet.

-9. The username and password entered are kept in a txt file in encrypted form.
+9. The username and password entered are kept in a txt file in hashed form.
-10. Rules of encrpytion of username is:
+10. Rules of hashing of username is:
 	1. First character is converted to its ASCII code.
 	2. The ASCII code id divided bt 10.
 	3. The quotient and remainder is concatenated with the sign '_' in between.
 	4. These steps are repeated for all the characters.
 	5. The string obtained for each character is concatenated with each other with the sign '#' in between.
-11.Rules of encrpytion of password is:
+11.Rules of hashing of password is:
 	1. The characters are converted to its ASCII code.
 	2. If it a uppercase alphabet:
 		1. The character is converted to its ASCII code.